rackerlabs/technical-blog/content/blog/2022/2022-10-28-sql-server-security/index.md

 slug: "sql-server-security"

 ---
 Security has always been a pressing concern even for the most seasoned DBA.
-Regardless of versions and editions,  SQL databases are majorly  under constant threat as they hold sensitive data, and that is what the malicious hackers want access to.
+Regardless of versions and editions,  SQL databases are under constant threat as they hold sensitive data, and that is what the malicious hackers want to access.

 <!--more-->